status-im/help.status.im/docs/en/status-communities/create-a-private-channel.md

 With Status, you can organize your conversations with your contacts into designated spaces called [channels][channels-your-quick-start-guide].
 Channels bring the right people and information together for a common purpose, like a specific project or topic.

 In Status, you can create a private channel if you are the community's owner or admin.
-A channel owner must specify token requirements in order to create a private channel.
+A channel owner must specify token requirements to create a private channel.

 For private channels, you must [meet the requirements][understand-token-requirements-in-channels] to [join the channel][join-a-channel].
 To maintain access to private channels, hold the necessary tokens at all times.

 ## Create a private channel

-A channel owner must specify token requirements in order to create a private channel.
+A channel owner must specify token requirements to create a private channel.

-=== "Mobile"

 === "Desktop"